Azure/Metrics-Advisor-for-Equipment.github.io/docs/05-Scheduling an inference.md

 - **Deleting an paused inference**

-When you don’t have any more use for your live inference,  you can delete a stopped live inference by choosing **Delete**.
+When you don’t have any more use for your streaming inference,  you can delete a stopped streaming inference by choosing **Delete**.

 You can click the **View details** button for the error messages when you find the training inference status gets to **Inactive**.